linroger/FinanceCompendium/VI. Derivatives/Reference/The Handbook of Financial Instruments/Chapter 03 Calculating Investment Returns.md

 For example, if we were to invest 100 at a return of 40\%, we would have 140 at the end of the period: 100 \times (1.40) = 140.
 Adding one to the decimal return before multiplying gives a result equal to the beginning value plus the gain/loss over the period.
 Multiplying by the return of 0.4 gives the gain/loss over the period (40).

 Let's look closer at the calculation of return.
-In our introductory example we earned a  $30 gain on an investment of$ 100.
+In our introductory example we earned a  \$30 gain on an investment of\$ 100.
 By dividing the gain by the amount invested we derive the 30\% return using

 $$
 \text{ReturnInPercent} = \left(\frac{\text{GainOrLoss}}{\text{InvestmentMade}}\right) \times 100
 $$

-Suppose that instead of investing and then getting our money back within a single period, we held an investment worth  $100 at the beginning of the period and continued to hold it at the end of the period when it was valued at$ 130.
+Suppose that instead of investing and then getting our money back within a single period, we held an investment worth  \$100 at the beginning of the period and continued to hold it at the end of the period when it was valued at\$ 130.
 Multiplying the first ratio by 100 transforms the decimal fraction into a percentage gain; 30\% in our example (0.3 × 100 = 30\%).

 The same return can be calculated whether an investor buys and then liquidates an investment within a period or carries it over from a prior period and holds on to it.
 When we measure the return on an investment that we buy and hold across periods, we treat the beginning market value as if it were a new investment made during the period, and the ending market value as if it were the proceeds from the sale of the investment at the end of the period.